No More Bitter Coffee

 A dirty coffee machine has residues and mineral deposits that can affect the flavor of your coffee.
 Give everything a good clean after each use.
 To easily clean inside your drip coffee maker, pour 2 parts water and 1 part vinegar in your coffee reservoir, let it sit for a few moments before running a full brew cycle, and then let the water sit in the carafe (with the burner element off) for 15-20 minutes.
 For tough stains in the carafe, sprinkle some baking soda over the stain and scrub with a soft sponge.
 To clean the outside of your machine, simply wipe it with a soft, damp cloth.

 A bitter cup of coffee is a bad way to start your day.
-We hope that these four simple steps help get your day started right with a great cup of coffee!
+We hope that these five simple steps help get your day started right with a great cup of coffee!
 As with most foods and drinks, everyone likes their coffee slightly different.
 To find your ideal cup, try out different steep times, finer/coarser grounds, or brewing at different temperatures.
 While it may take some trial and error, the result will be a much better-tasting cup of coffee every day.